 To treat myasthenia gravis, it is important to consult with an expert facial plastic and reconstructive surgeon.
 In doing so, a patient can receive a full evaluation and custom treatment recommendation.

-Dr. Babak Azizzadeh of The Facial Paralysis Institute is globally recognized for his facial plastic and reconstructive surgery and head and neck surgery expertise.
+Dr. Babak Azizzadeh of the Facial Paralysis Institute is globally recognized for his facial plastic and reconstructive surgery and head and neck surgery expertise.
+For patients experiencing myasthenia gravis facial weakness, Dr. Azizzadeh provides an integrated evaluation that considers how the condition affects facial movement, nerve function, and overall quality of life.
 He is available to assist patients who have been diagnosed with myasthenia gravis or are considering treatment options.
-To learn more myasthenia gravis treatment or to schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.
+To schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.

 Request your consultation with Dr. Azizzadeh today